Creating Great Public Spaces in Three African Cities

 June 2017 to October 2018

-Our ultimate goal for this project is to create improved local policies, plans and designs for safe, inclusive and accessible public spaces for all which supports more compact, integrated and connected, socially inclusive cities and neighbourhoods in partner cities.
-In order to realize this goal we expect he following results:
+The ultimate goal for this project was to create improved local policies, plans and designs for safe, inclusive and accessible public spaces for all.
+In turn, this will support more compact, integrated and connected, socially inclusive cities and neighbourhoods in partner cities.
+Our results included:

 - Increased community engagement in all three communities through participation in the meetings, the Minecraft workshops, by offering their time and resources to develop the spaces